-The increase of Type 1 risk is the result of the decrease of cash position.
-The decrease of Type 2 risk is the result of the decrease in exposure to policyholders.
-The total counterparty risk has decreased by \notin 276 thousand.
+The increase of Type 1 risk is the result of the increase of the cash position.
+The increase of Type 2 risk is the result of the increase in exposure to policyholders.
+The total counterparty default risk has increased by \le 160 thousand.